Xenon-s/ioBroker.device-reminder/README.md

 ![addTelegram.png](admin/pictures/addTelegram.png)

-- **Group**: If checked, it is mandatory to specify a chat ID in order to send to a group chat
 - **Name**: Freely selectable name, special characters are also possible.
 - **Telegram instance**: The installed instance to send to
-- **Username/Firstname**: The name stored in the Telegram adapter
-- **Chat ID**: Must only be filled in if you want to send to a group
+- **select username/firstname/chatID**: Select whether to send to the username, firstname or the ChatID (recommended).
+The data is stored in the Telegram instance.
+If a negative ChatID is entered, the message is sent to a group
+- **enter username or firstname or chatID**: Enter the username, firstname or the ChatID, depending on what was selected

 ## create whatsapp user